-- i.
-The siting of WCFs shall not reduce the area required to be landscaped under - ii.
-All landscaping shall comply with the applicable landscaping requirements of this LDC. - iii.
-Existing vegetation, except noxious weeds, and grades on the site shall be preserved to the maximum extent practicable. - iv.
+- Existing vegetation, except noxious weeds, and grades on the site shall be preserved to the maximum extent practicable. - iv.
 When any part of the ground equipment of a WCF is visible from the public right-of-way or adjacent properties, it shall be screened from public view in a manner consistent with the camouflage and concealment methods described in paragraph a., above.
-Screening may include the use of architectural elements, fencing, landscaping, or other suitable screening methods for the site. - v.
-Required solid screen fences shall not exceed six feet in height and shall meet the standards of Section 4-1.3.N, Fence Regulations, except that the use of chain link fencing to screen WCFs is prohibited. - vi.
-Landscaping in the ROW may require review by the Engineering Services Division and approval of any necessary license agreements.
+Screening may include the use of architectural elements, fencing, landscaping, or other suitable screening methods for the site. - Required solid screen fences shall not exceed six feet in height and shall meet the standards of Section 4-1.3.N, Fence Regulations, except that the use of chain link fencing to screen WCFs is prohibited. - Landscaping in the ROW may require review by the Engineering Services Division and approval of any necessary license agreements.

-f.
+h.g.
 Fire Protection